cloudant/sync-android/doc/query.md

 IndexManager im = new IndexManager(ds);
 ```

+Note: The `IndexManager` object needs to be closed when you have finished using it, to prevent
+leaking of native resources.
+To close an `IndexManager` instance call the `close()` method.

 The `IndexManager` object provides the ability to manage query indexes and execute queries.

 Secondly, these documents are in the datastore: